-Bouygues and its suppliers are expected to live up to and adhere to the principles set out in the antislavery policy and demonstrate progress towards the standards set out in it.
+Bouygues and its suppliers are expected to live up to and adhere to the principles set out in the anti-slavery policy and demonstrate progress towards the standards set out in it.

 Bouygues' procurement practices require that all new suppliers are subject to an appropriate level of screening.
 The scope of the screening Bouygues performs depends on the nature of the goods or services being procured but can include financial checks, data security assessments, reference checks, obtaining copies of relevant documents and/or site inspections.
-Bouygues' PAS091 compliant pre-qualification protocol and Invitations to Tender (via its ConstructionLine registrations and verifications process) include questions about commitment to addressing modern slavery and human trafficking: In November 2021 all new subcontractors were required to achieve Constructionline Gold or the Common Assessment Standard certification, which includes enhanced due diligence and questions on compliance with the Modern Slavery Act and associated corporate social responsibility risks.
-Any applicant (to which the Act applies) which, for example, has not published the required s54 statement, may not pre-qualify for the Bouygues supply chain as a result and be eligible for new work.
+Bouyques' Common Assessment Standard compliant pre-qualification protocol and Invitations to Tender (via its ConstructionLine registrations and verifications process) include questions about commitment to addressing modern slavery and human trafficking: All new subcontractors are required to achieve Constructionline Gold or the Common Assessment Standard certification, which includes enhanced due diligence and questions on compliance with the Modern Slavery Act and associated corporate social responsibility risks.
+Consultants who are designers are required to achieve Constructionline Silver plus SSIP or the Common Assessment Standard certification.
+Any applicant (to which the Act applies) which, for example, has not published the required s54 statement, may not pre-qualify for the Bouygues supply chain as a result and therefore will not be eligible for new work.

 In addition, Bouygues' site teams hold regular meetings with its subcontractors and consultants during which labour standards, health and safety, payment and performance issues are discussed.
-Bouygues'

-staff also conduct monthly performance assessments of its subcontractors and consultants which involve scoring them on the Bouygues internal Supply Chain Management tool using several criteria including environment, quality, resources, safety and sub-supply chain.
+Bouygues' staff also conduct key performance indicator assessments of its subcontractors and consultants.
+The assessment scores are accessible through the Bouygues internal Supply Chain Management tool.
+The performance assessments utilise several criteria, including programme, resources, quality, safety and sub-supply chain.
 Intrinsically this includes the well-being of their staff.
 This allows Bouygues to continuously monitor the performance of its supply chain and act promptly when their performance falls below the required standards.
-The monthly scores are considered in Bouygues' decision to engage these subcontractors and consultants in future projects.
-Bouygues' Quarterly Business Review meetings with members of its key supply chain is another way in which their performance is assessed and their compliance with Bouygues' contractual requirements such as the Charter, Modern Slavery and Health and Safety policies is also reviewed at these meetings.
+The scores are considered in Bouygues' decision to engage these subcontractors and consultants in future projects.
+Bouygues' Business Review meetings with members of its strategic supply chain is another way in which their performance is reviewed and their compliance with Bouygues' contractual requirements such as the Charter, Modern Slavery and Health and Safety policies is also reviewed at these meetings.